Abhinav-gh/Audio-Translator-En_Hi/README.md

 - Generating Hindi speech from the translated text
 - Maintaining the original pauses in the final Hindi audio output.

+## Demo
+Please find the 2 demo files for this project:
+- Input file given (English audio): https://github.com/Abhinav-gh/Audio-Translator-En_Hi/blob/main/shotcutLesson.wav
+- Output file generated (Hindi audio): https://github.com/Abhinav-gh/Audio-Translator-En_Hi/blob/main/end_result_slow_output.wav
+- The program also generates text since we are using speech to text models as well.
+So, we have **text** for both English and Hindi audio.

+P.S.
+The output file generated is to be played at 1.25x for best results.
 ## Run on Collab
 You can run this project on the **google collab**.
 However I would suggest to run it locally.